4PrivacyEngine/4PrivacyEngine-Core/README.md

 **Second advisory team code review.**  Refactor code based on feedback from advisors in preparation for additional external code review and testing.

 **Limited external code review.** Make code available to limited external organizations for testing and review.
-This is the final step before putting codes into public repositories.
+This is the final step before putting code into public repository.

-**Place codes in public repositories.**  Allow public review of code.
+**Place code in public repository.**  Allow public review of code.

 ## 4Privacy
 The world has a privacy problem.
 We’re working on technology to help solve it.